Solutions Journalism Network: Education coverage

 In October 2013, the Seattle Times launched a series of education-related articles, documentaries, and guest opinion pieces written from a solutions standpoint.
 The Times, with SJN's support, assigned two journalists to the project full-time.
 They write a major feature article each month addressing perennial issues with education, like dropout rates, attendance, parent involvement.
 They also produce an Education Lab blog, which now attracts over 60,000 views each month.

 Responses from a survey taken of Seattle Times readers indicated that people are aware of the campaign and feel that the solutions stories being run are different from traditional journalism.
 Other results indicated that people are more likely to share, act on, or change their think about an issue due to the solutions stories they read.
 Some respondents stated that they felt that the solutions journalism was biased, while others said they were happy with the positive approach to issue.

 Toolkit

 In January 2015, the SJN released a downloadable "Solutions Journalism Toolkit" intended to help educate journalists interested in emphasizing solutions in their work.
 The 48-page toolkit walks readers through the ins and outs of solutions journalism, including what solutions journalism is and what it is not, and how to write solutions stories.

 Curriculum

 SJN, in partnership with Temple University's School of Media and Communication, is developing courses for journalism students.
 It has also collaborated with the Poynter Institute to produce a free solutions journalism webinar on Poynter's NewU site.
 SJN and Poynter are now developing a free interactive online course in solutions journalism.

-Criticism

-The Solutions Journalism Network and The Seattle Times drew early criticism for a potential conflict of interest.
-The major funder of the Education Lab collaboration is the Bill and Melinda Gates Foundation, which has a very defined and controversial position on education issues.
-The Seattle Times and SJN attempted to head off criticism by being open from the start about the project's funding.